CWorthy-ocean/roms_marbl_setup_assistant/README.md

 # roms_marbl_setup_assistant
 NOTE: This repository was formally known as C-Star, which has [continued development as a python package](https://github.com/CWorthy-ocean/C-Star).
-It is now being maintained independently of C-Star.
+This repo is now being maintained independently of C-Star.

 ## Setup
 - Clone this repository and run (from the command line) the script `setup_roms_marbl` in the top-level directory, providing your system as an argument (e.g. `./setup_roms_marbl osx_arm64_gnu`).
 For a list of supported systems, run `setup_roms_marbl --help`.